linode/docs/docs/networking/dns/dnssec-with-nsd-on-centos-7.md

 NSD is an alternative to bind.
 It is an authoritative only nameserver and works well with DNSSEC out of the box.
 I personally find it easier to configure than bind, it does what an authoritative name server needs to do and it does it quite well.
-Several of root nameservers many more TLD nameservers run NSD, so it is more than capable of handling my needs.
+Several of root nameservers as well as numerousm TLD nameservers run NSD, so it is more than capable of handling my needs.

 ## Redundancy and Security